 Although some severe cases of carpal tunnel syndrome may require surgery, Dr. Dunbar strives to use the most minimally invasive treatments to relieve pain and get you feeling your best.

 If you think you have carpal tunnel syndrome, contact Dr. Dunbar in Burnsville, Minnesota, for a complete evaluation.
-Book your appointment online or call today.
+Book an appointment by giving us a call today.